-- Develop public education strategies with communities about being prepared, with an initial focus on flooding/tsunami/earthquake. - Engage with service groups, schools, clubs and others, as opportunities present, with the aim of at least one engagement a month in each district. - Hold at least one public event (information session/ hazard talk/readiness workshop, etc) in partnership with the local councils twice a year. - Convene at least one meeting annually between Emergency Management Otago Director and the CEs and mayors/Chair of each Joint Committee and CEG partner, separate from CEG and Joint Committee meetings. - Facilitate living community response plans that communities own and are responsible for. - Promote and use resources to support local businesses to be resilient and to build their social capital. - Work with our Lifeline utilities to further develop resilience within core infrastructure. - Engage with community groups and organisations that do, or could, play a role in emergency management.
-This includes rural support organisations, neighbourhood support groups, community boards and other groups. - Develop and deliver training programmes to engage local authority staff in emergency preparedness. - Identify opportunities and strategic partnerships to support and resource preparedness activities. - Support the establishment of community response groups in areas currently without them.
-Hold an annual workshop or exercise with each group. - Be a visible presence in the communities through personal contact and contributing content to community papers and local Facebook pages (linking to EMO website and FB).
+- Develop public education strategies with communities about being prepared, with an initial focus on flooding/ tsunami/earthquake. - Engage with service groups, schools, clubs and others, as opportunities present, with the aim of at least one engagement a month in each district. - Hold at least one public event (information session/ hazard talk/readiness workshop, etc) in partnership with the local councils twice a year. - Facilitate living community response plans/guides that communities own and are responsible for. - Promote and use resources to support local businesses to be resilient and to build their social capital. - Encourage all Lifeline Utilities to proactively engage in regional CDEM planning. - Engage with community groups and organisations that do, or could, play a role in emergency management.
+This includes rural support organisations, neighbourhood support groups, community boards and other groups. - Develop and deliver training programmes to engage local authority staff in emergency preparedness. - Support the establishment of community response groups in areas currently without them.
+Hold an annual workshop or exercise with each group. - Be a visible presence in the communities through personal contact and contributing content to community papers and local Facebook pages (linking to EMO website and FB). - Further develop sector steering groups e.g. Emergency Services, Welfare, Tourism Operators to help improve readiness, develop relationships and strengthen interoperability.